Munali Secondary School: Munali Boys Secondary School

 All classes offer three mandatory subjects (Mathematics, English and Biology) and three optional subjects.
 There are three pure science classes: M, U and N. The other classes offer physical sciences.

 Societies

 The Munali Boys Debate Society is one of the oldest clubs.
 One of the most successful panels was made up of Jackson Ngoma, Arthur Kaoma, Mwanza Daka and Simon Ngoma.
 The Parliament Club which was headed by Auten Kazemba and Peter Changufu.

-The school's current and former clubs include Munali News Agency, Commerce, Young Scientific researchers, Children's Rights Club(CRC), Red Cross, Anti-AIDS, Drama, ZICTA, Anti-Corruption, JETS and TEVO.
+The school's current and former clubs include Scripture Union, Munali News Agency, Commerce, Young Scientific researchers, Children's Rights Club(CRC), Red Cross, Anti-AIDS, Drama, ZICTA, Anti-Corruption, TME (computing and robotics), NEXADALE (computing and robotics)JETS and TEVO.